flyingcircusio/batou/README.md

 2.1 (unreleased)
 ----------------

+- Bug 81: provide explicit support for JSON- and YAML-files with proper integration to the new diff support and the ability to update data through a "dict merge" approach.

 - Bug 77: use `ConfigUpdater` so comments are kept when editing secrets.

 - Bug 1: provide better error message if remote user does not exist.